wanchain/wanchain_docs/source/wan-account.rst

 1. Have an existing account

-   If you have an existing keystore file , you can simply conduct drag & drop on your wallet GUI to get it back
+   If you have an existing keystore file , you can simply drag & drop the file onto the GUI Wallet to get it back

    *File -> Import accounts -> Drag & Drop -> Done*

 2. Create a new account

-   If you need to create a new account , simply click **"Account"** once you log in wallet GUI .
+   If you need to create a new account , simply click **"Account"** once you log in to the GUI Wallet.

    *Account -> Input New Account Name -> Enter/Re-enter password -> Done*